 KATIE JENKINS BEEBE

 Katie graduated from URI in 2008 where she competed with Pam as captain of the IHSA team.
-She has been riding for over 25 years.

 Rachel holds her MFA in Theatre from DePaul University and an MA in English Literature from Oxford University.
 She is an Assistant Professor of Performance at the University of Rhode Island.
 Fun fact: Rachel has yet to meet a chestnut mare she doesn't like!